 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where flinteite typically forms.
+Look in fumarolic deposits country, the host setting where flinteite typically forms.
 If you start seeing malladrite, hieratite, sulfur in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.